Ch3ster8/DT2_Assignment_3/README.md

        * I decided to add a flashlight to the player allowing them to blind the enemy, this would trigger a blind state on the enemy causing them to run in a random direction until they can see again, the flashlight will have a limited battery and so the player must use it sparingly.
 This solves the issue of movement speed whilst still giving the player a fair chance.

-       * To solve the terrible frame drops when touching the enemy I added an Area3D to detect when the player is too close to the enemy, then I apply a force to the player pushing them away from the enemy which allows the collisions to avoid touching and patching the bug in it's entirety.
+       * To solve the terrible frame drops when touching the enemy I added an Area3D to detect when the player is too close to the enemy, then I apply a force to the player pushing them away from the enemy which allows the collisions to avoid touching and patching the bug in its entirety.

        * [Table of Contents](#Table-of-Contents)